iiiaann/iiiaann/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Rian is a computer science student who interested in backend development, shell scripting, and everything related to open source project.
-Most of my repositories is private
+</br > Most of my repositories is private.

 <details>
   <summary>About me</summary>